Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-Next, it is straightforward to calculate the spin-wave energy $\varepsilon$ and sublattice magnetization $M$.
-The full results are shown in Fig.~\ref{FIGSM-LSWTEgMag}.
-The black solid lines is the classical energy for all the phases.
-The transitions between each of the two are of first order because of the kinks in the energy curve.
-In the zigzag phase, the energy correction $\Delta E$ (when compared to the classical energy) is the largest at $\vartheta/\pi = 0.50$, which is about 0.080.
-This means that there is a large quantum fluctuation for the HC$\Gamma$A. In contrast, in the intermediate region, the energy correction for the N\'eel phase is very small, indicating that the N\'eel order is unlikely the true ground state at the quantum level.
+We then turn to the spin-wave energy $\varepsilon$ and sublattice magnetization $M$ of the magnetically ordered states.
+In Fig.~\ref{FIGSM-LSWTEgMag}(a), the top black solid lines is the classical energy for all the phases.
+The transitions between the neighboring phases are of first order because of the kinks in the energy curve.
+The bottom yellow star line represents the quantum energy on a 24-site hexagonal cluster.
+The spin-wave energy of the zigzag phase (green triangle), AFM phase (red circle), and stripy phase (blue square) are calculated in their classically allowed region.
+In the zigzag phase, the spin-wave energy correction $\Delta E$ (when compared to the classical energy) is the largest at $\vartheta/\pi = 0.50$.
+Here, the classical energy is -0.25 while the spin-wave energy is -0.33, showing an energy correlation of 0.08.
+We note that the quantum ground-state energy at the $\Gamma$ limit is estimated to be -0.354(3) (see Fig.~4 of the main text), and there is a large quantum fluctuation due the classical ground-state degeneracy.
+In contrast, in the intermediate region, the energy correction for the AFM phase is very small, indicating that the AFM order is unlikely the true ground state at the quantum level.
 We emphasize here that this phenomenon is directly related to the QSL phase by large-scale DMRG calculation.

-For either zigzag or stripy phase, the four different branches of sublattice magnetization, corresponding to the four flavors of bosons, are discrepant, implying a sublattice symmetry breaking.
-For simplicity, we only consider the lowest branch in their corresponding classical regions, see Fig.~\ref{FIGSM-LSWTEgMag}(b).
-The maximal positions of the magnetization $\langle M\rangle$ locate at $\vartheta/\pi \approx 0.20$ for the zigzag phase and $\vartheta/\pi \approx 0.85$ for the stripy phase.
-These positions are very close to the quantum case.
-The most important result is that, the magnetization $\langle M\rangle$ of the zigzag phase totally vanishes at $\vartheta/\pi = 0.50$.
-This suggests that the ground state of HC$\Gamma$A is likely a QSL in the quantum situation.
+In the stripy phase, the spin-wave energy is very close to the quantum result.